 The Employee Retirement Income Security Act (ERISA) regulates employers who offer pension or welfare benefit plans for their employees.
 Title I of ERISA imposes a wide range of fiduciary, disclosure, and reporting requirements on businesses administering pension and welfare benefit plans.

-These provisions preempt many similar state laws.
 Under Title IV, certain employers and plan administrators must fund an insurance system to protect certain kinds of retirement benefits, with premiums paid to the federal government.
 You’ll need to be aware of what you’re responsible for paying before offering such benefits to new employees.

-- The Longshore and Harbor Workers’ Compensation Act (LHWCA), administered by the Office of Workers’ Compensation Programs (OWCP), provides for compensation and medical care to certain maritime employees (including a longshore worker or other person in longshore operations, and any harbor worker, including a ship repairer, shipbuilder, and shipbreaker).
+- The Longshore and Harbor Workers’ Compensation Act (LHWCA), administered by the Office of Workers’ Compensation Programs (OWCP), provides for compensation and medical care to certain maritime employees (including a longshore worker or other person in longshore operations and any harbor worker, including a ship repairer, shipbuilder, and shipbreaker).

 - The Black Lung Benefits Act (BLBA) provides monthly cash payments and medical benefits to coal miners totally disabled from pneumoconiosis (“black lung disease”) arising from their employment in the nation’s coal mines.

 When bringing on employees under the age of 18, there are certain stipulations you need to know before making a job offer.
 Further, there are only certain jobs 16-year-olds, for example, can perform with limited hours per day to work.

 Child labor provisions under FLSA are designed to protect the educational opportunities of youth and prohibit their employment in jobs detrimental to their health and safety.
 FLSA restricts the hours that youth under 16 years of age can work and lists hazardous occupations too dangerous for young workers to perform.